Rapptz/discord.py/docs/guide/installation.rst

 Next Steps
 -----------

 Now that you've installed discord.py, the next step is to begin making your bot application.
-See :ref:`_guide_quickstart` for a simple explanation of the commands extension.
+See :ref:`_guide_intro` for further getting started steps.